Using the drummer track in Garageband is really quite simple.

 When you’re done everything, it should look like what’s shown in the image below:

 As I mentioned above, this can be quite time-consuming, as it probably takes around half-an-hour to do it.
-Perhaps someone in the comments could point out a faster way to do it.
+Perhaps someone in the comments could point out a faster way to do it (I found a better way to do it in my latest guide on the drummer track).

 Obviously, having a real drummer is the way to go, but Garageband’s Drummer track is very good and it works amazing as a replacement in the meantime.